mblunier/betgame/brasil2014/README.txt

   scoring_twofinalists (default: 10)
 	Number of points for guessing both finalists.

-All stored settings can be viewed by admins via the /settings URL.
+Admins may view all stored settings via the /settings URL and modified via /setting/<name>/<value>.

 Special views